• Login

 Share on FacebookShare on TwitterPin to Pinterest

-01. The Church of Hallgrímur (Reykjavík, Iceland)
+01. The Church Of Hallgrímur (Reykjavík, Iceland)

-The Church of Hallgrímur is a Lutheran parish church which is also a very tall one, reaching 74.5 meters (244 ft) height.
+The Church of Hallgrímur is a Lutheran parish church that is also very tall, reaching 74.5 meters (244 ft).
 It is the fourth tallest architectural structure in Iceland.
+It took incredibly long to build it (38 years!)
+Construction work began in 1945 and ended in 1986.

 02. Las Lajas Cathedral (Colombia, South America)

-03. Device to Root Out Evil (Calgary, AB, Canada)
+Device To Root Out Evil (Calgary, AB, Canada)Ms Cwang

-04. Chapel of St. Gildas (Brittany, France)
+Chapel Of St. Gildas (Brittany, France)TouringBoy

 05. Shell Church (Huntington Beach, CA, USA)